micahcowan/a2vimode/MANUAL.md

  * When you backspace over a character, it is removed, and is no longer visible.
 Thus, you cannot use the right-arrow key to re-insert just-deleted characters.
  * You may also use the `DEL` key to erase characters.
  * If you type a backspace when you are all the way to the left of your line, the cursor just stops there - it does not reprompt on a new line.
- * Some control characters you may be used to typing in insert mode&mdash;notably, `CONTROL-I` and `CONTROL-P`, both of which are used at the prompt in the firmware Monitor program as equivalents to BASIC's `IN#` and `PR#` commands&mdash;do not work as you might expect.
+ * Some control characters you may be used to typing in insert mode—notably, `CONTROL-I` and `CONTROL-P`, both of which are used at the prompt in the firmware Monitor program as equivalents to BASIC's `IN#` and `PR#` commands—do not work as you might expect.
 When **a2vimode** is active, you must first type `CONTROL-V`, and *then* type the other control character you wish to insert.

 And there are a couple of small, additional features: